Lazarus404/xturn/README.md

 Changelog
 ===
+12-07-2018 - Externalised XMediaLib as a separate library

 04-07-2018 - Aside from some cleanup, client calls were short-cicuited through direct passing of the client socket ref, rather than the GenServer pid

 02-07-2018 - Get working with test.webrtc.org